Kate Middleton Stuns in the Oriental Circlet—Her Largest Diamond Tiara Yet

 The Prince and Princess of Wales attend the state banquet for the German President Frank-Walter Steinmeier at Windsor Castle on December 3, 2025.
 (Getty Images)

-The first day of the visit culminated in a State Banquet attended by senior royals, including Prince William, Queen Camilla, Princess Anne, Prince Edward, Sophie, Duchess of Edinburgh, and the Duke and Duchess of Gloucester.
-German supermodel Claudia Schiffer was also among the 152 distinguished guests.
-At the resplendent affair in Windsor Castle’s St George’s Hall, the German President was seated between King Charles III and the Princess of Wales.
+The evening brought together senior members of the royal family, including Prince William, Queen Camilla, Princess Anne, and Prince Edward, alongside 150 distinguished guests.
+Held in Windsor Castle’s St George’s Hall, the formal banquet seated the German President between King Charles III and the Princess of Wales, underscoring the significance of the occasion.

-Kate Middleton Wore Queen Victoria’s Oriental Circlet Tiara for the First Time
+Kate Middleton Wears the Oriental Circlet Tiara for the First Time

 The Princess of Wales wears Queen Victoria’s Oriental Circlet Tiara at the state banquet for the German President Frank-Walter Steinmeier at Windsor Castle on December 3, 2025.